GCN tries the cheapest e-bike on Amazon

 To find out how Si got on with his budget bike, and take a closer look at what battery quality you get for such a low price, have a watch of the full video above to join Si on his test ride.
 And whilst it might not be the best e-bike out there, Si shares his thoughts on how having e-bikes at more accessible prices can be a good thing.

-Head over here to see all our e-bike content in one place.
+If you want more content around e-bikes make sure to head over here to see all our e-bike content in one place.

 Related Content